Don Coryell: 1977 season

 Uncertainty as to Coryell's future followed his remarks, and continued after a season-ending loss to the Tampa Bay Buccaneers.
-His family's preference for living in San Diego prompted media speculation that he would take the San Diego Chargers head coaching job until the incumbent, Tommy Prothro, was given an extension for the 1978 season.
+His family's preference for living in San Diego prompted media speculation that he would take the San Diego Chargers head coaching job but the incumbent, Tommy Prothro, was given an extension for the 1978 season.
 On December 22, Coryell accepted an invitation for himself and his staff to coach in the Senior Bowl, having consulted with Bidwill; Coryell led the North team to a 17–14 victory on January 7.
 Following a 25-minute conversation on January 9, Bidwill released a statement that his Director of Operations would handle any further meetings with Coryell.
 During the meeting, Bidwill had given his head coach permission to talk to other teams, and Coryell flew to Los Angeles to talk with the Rams the following day.
 The Rams job went instead to George Allen, in part because Bidwill was asking Los Angeles for a 1st-round draft pick to release Coryell from the remainder of his contract; Coryell also missed out on a vacancy with the New Orleans Saints, despite the price being reduced to a 2nd-round pick.

 On February 10, 1978, Bidwill officially announced that Coryell had been dismissed as head coach of the Cardinals, explaining "I just don't think it's in the best interest of the football team for a coach to say that he's unhappy and that he wants another job."
 By the terms of their agreement, Coryell would still only be able to coach in the NFL in 1978 with Bidwill's permission.

 Coryell compiled a record of 42–27–1 during his five years in St. Louis, setting a franchise record for wins by a head coach; his postseason record was 0–2.
 The two NFC East titles he won with the Cardinals were their only divisional crowns in the city of St. Louis, the previous having come in 1948 (as the Chicago Cardinals) and the next arriving in 2008 (as the Arizona Cardinals).
 A Sports Illustrated article published in 2020 named Coryell as the best head coach in franchise history.
 He is credited with improving offensive stars such as Hart, Gray, and Hall of Fame offensive lineman Dan Dierdorf.